-\begin{abstract*} Image-free tracking methods based on single-pixel detection have been able to track a moving object at a very high frame rate, but these tracking methods can not achieve simultaneous imaging of the object.
-Here we report a method for simultaneously tracking and imaging a high-speed moving object.
-Four binary Fourier patterns and two differential Hadamard patterns are used to modulate one frame of the object, then the modulated light signals are obtained by single-pixel detection.
-The trajectory and the image of the moving object can be gradually obtained along with the detection.
-The proposed method does not need any prior knowledge of the object and its motion.
-It has been verified by simulations and experiments which achieves a frame rate of 3332 $~\mathrm{Hz}$ at a spatial resolution of 128 × 128 pixels by using a 20000 $~\mathrm{Hz}$ digital micromirror device.
-This proposed method can broaden the application of image-free tracking methods and realize the detection of spatial information of the moving object. \end{abstract*}
+Image-free tracking methods based on single-pixel detectors (SPDs) can track a moving object at a very high frame rate, but they rarely can achieve simultaneous imaging of such an object.
+In this study, we propose a method for simultaneously obtaining the relative displacements and images of a translational object.
+Four binary Fourier patterns and two differential Hadamard patterns are used to modulate one frame of the object and then modulated light signals are obtained by SPD.
+The relative displacements and image of the moving object can be gradually obtained along with the detection.
+The proposed method does not require any prior knowledge of the object and its motion.
+The method has been verified by simulations and experiments, achieving a frame rate of 3332~$\mathrm{Hz}$ to acquire relative displacements of a translational object at a spatial resolution of 128 × 128 pixels using a 20000-$\mathrm{Hz}$ digital micro-mirror device.
+This proposed method can broaden the application of image-free tracking methods and obtain spatial information about moving objects.